Research Paper

 until 2003 the number of people remained approximately the same.
 In the 1981

-HIV was first detected in gay men in U. S. A. and during the following
+HIV was first detected in gay men in U. S. A. Africa .

 Because there were many of the people living with HIV/AIDS, an epidemic was